-SUMMARY: The Coast Guard is establishing a temporary safety zone on the Menominee River in Marinette, Wisconsin.
-This zone is intended to restrict vessels from a portion of Menominee River during the launching of the USS Fort Worth on December 4, 2010.
-This temporary safety zone is necessary to protect spectators and vessels from the hazards associated with the launching of this extremely large ship.
+SUMMARY: The Coast Guard is establishing a temporary safety zone on the Chicago River South Branch near Chicago, Illinois.
+This zone is intended to restrict vessels from a portion of the Chicago River South Branch due to the installation of submarine cables in the vicinity of the Madison Street Bridge.
+This temporary safety zone is necessary to protect the surrounding public and vessels from the hazards associated with the installation of submarine cables in the vicinity of the Madison Street Bridge.
+Entry into this zone is prohibited unless specifically authorized by the Captain of the Port Sector Lake Michigan or a designated representative.

-DATES: This rule is effective from 8 a.m. to 2 p.m. on December 4, 2010.
-This rule will be enforced from 8 a.m. to 2 p.m. on December 4, 2010.
+DATES: This rule is effective between 5 a.m. and 10 p.m. on December 16, 2011.

-ADDRESSES: Documents indicated in this preamble as being available in the docket are part of docket USCG-2010-1044 and are available online by going to http://www.regulations.gov, selecting the Advanced Docket Search option on the right side of the screen, inserting USCG-2010-1044 in the Docket ID box, pressing Enter, and then clicking on the item in the Docket ID column.
-They are also available for inspection or copying at the Docket Management Facility (M-30), U.S. Department of Transportation, West Building Ground Floor, Room W12-140, 1200 New Jersey Avenue, SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.
+ADDRESSES: Documents indicated in this preamble as being available in the docket are part of docket USCG-2011- 1122 and are available online by going to www.regulations.gov, inserting USCG-2011-1122 in the "Keyword" box, and then clicking "search."
+They are also available for inspection or copying at the Docket Management Facility (M-30), U.S. Department of Transportation, West Building, Ground floor, Room W12-140, 1200 New Jersey Avenue SE., Washington, DC 20590, between 9 a.m. and 5 p.m., Monday through Friday, except Federal holidays.

-FOR FURTHER INFORMATION CONTACT: If you have questions on this temporary rule, contact or e-mail BM1 Adam Kraft, U.S. Coast Guard Sector Lake Michigan, at 414-747-7154 or
+FOR FURTHER INFORMATION CONTACT: If you have questions on this temporary rule, contact or email BM1 Adam Kraft, U.S. Coast Guard Sector Lake Michigan, at (414) 747-7148 or

 Adam.D.Kraft@uscg.mil.
-If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone 202-366- 9826.
+If you have questions on viewing the docket, call Renee V. Wright, Program Manager, Docket Operations, telephone (202) 366-9826.